 DHAs are required for Sailors when they either deploy OCONUS with duties ashore greater than 30 days without a fixed Military Treatment Facility (MTF) (i.e. Tricare Facility); or the COCOM, service component commander, or commander exercising operational control requires the assessments based on a health risk assessment.
 Current COCOM requirements are:

 - CENTCOM MOD 13 DHA requirement for anyone traveling to or through the USCENTCOM area of responsibility (AOR), with time in country for a period of greater than 30 days.
-Personnel who are PCS'ed or are stationed in Bahrain are exempt.
+Personnel who deploy to Bahrain are exempt.
+NAVCENT DHA

 - SOUTHCOM DHA requirement for JTF GTMO.